 One project that is showcasing the scale and detail of the 3D national map is Virtual Singapore, which is a collaborative 3D planning tool currently being developed by the National Research Foundation (NRF) in collaboration with Dassault Systemes (Figure 5).
 The platform – which is scheduled to be ready in 2018 – will contain both static and real-time data, allowing users to simulate present and future scenarios alike.
 3D models generated from both phases of the SLA projects will make up a large proportion of the static data to be fed into the system.
 With the vast amount of sensor data to be incorporated into the static model, Virtual Singapore will form a digital to-scale model of a living, breathing city.
 Some of the key topics to be initially tackled in Virtual Singapore are renewable energy, waste management and neighbourhood walkability.
 Other potential applications include prediction of disease propagation and detailed analysis of both new and existing public transport routes.

-The Virtual Singapore platform has been described as a ‘living laboratory’ where a range of smart city initiatives can be trialled and perfected.
+The Virtual Singapore platform has been described as a ‘living laboratory’ in which a range of smart city initiatives can be trialled and perfected.
 Through its capabilities as a collaborative platform, Virtual Singapore will also facilitate communication between stakeholders from government, industry and the general public.
 Another key example is the space management application (named GISD) that AAM has developed for JTC Corporation, which is Singapore’s principal developer and manager of industrial estates and their related facilities.
 GISD is a browser-based platform focusing on facility management.
 Functions include the ability to analyse available office space in a building and to build linkages with other JTC systems, such as property tax.
 This system incorporates 3D models from the SLA project for surrounding context, along with detailed models of the individual buildings, including internal features converted from existing BIM models.
-For JTC, this application is hosted on premise and accessed through the intranet.
+For JTC, this application is hosted on-premise and accessed through the intranet.
 In other regions of the world, such as Australia and New Zealand, there is a large movement towards (internet-based) cloud platforms to support and embrace collaboration to aid in making informed decisions.
 AAM’s GEOCIRRUS is an example of such a collaboration platform, in which technology is a key component in disseminating geospatial data to the appropriate stakeholders for action.

-Singapore has long served as a beacon for Southeast Asia in progress and innovation.
-With its advances and developments in smart city solutions, the city-state can now set examples for the rest of the world to follow.
+Singapore has long served as a beacon for South East Asia in progress and innovation.
+With its advances and developments in smart city solutions, the city state can now set examples for the rest of the world to follow.
 Everything that occurs in this world has one thing in common – it occurs ‘somewhere’.
 Accurate, detailed and up-to-date geospatial information connected with sophisticated access platforms allow that ‘somewhere’ to be defined, leading to a myriad of applications and benefits.
-In this sense, geospatial information – or, in Singapore’s case, the 3D national map – provides the framework or backbone for the smart nation initiative.
+In this sense, geospatial information – or, in Singapore’s case, the 3D national map – provides the framework or backbone for the Smart Nation initiative.

 Virtual Singapore: https://www.nrf.gov.sg/programmes/virtual-singapore